soulflyer/profile/README.md

 My .profile

-built for OSX and linux
+built for OSX and adapted for linux